dougeby/IntuneDocs/intune/custom-settings-windows-10.md

 ---
 # required metadata

-title: Custom settings for Windows 10 devices in Microsoft Intune - Azure | Microsoft Docs
+title: Add custom settings for Windows 10 devices in Microsoft Intune - Azure | Microsoft Docs
-description: Configure OMA-URI custom settings on devices running Windows 10 using a custom profile in Microsoft Intune.
+description: Add or create a custom profile to use the OMA-URI settings for devices running Windows 10 in Microsoft Intune.
+Use a custom profile to add custom settings.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 6/18/2018
+ms.date: 10/23/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune